A logo showing the text blog.marcnuri.com

 };

 In this example, we're creating a new MCP client and connecting it to an SSE transport that points to a local server on port 8080.
 This assumes that you have an MCP server running at that URL with an SSE endpoint.
-When the client connects, it establishes a long-lived connection to the server using the Server-Sent Events protocol, allowing the server to push messages to the client in real-time.
+When the client connects, it establishes a long-lived connection to the server using the Server-Sent Events protocol, allowing the server to push messages to the client in real time.

 These are the key components of the SSE transport client setup:

-instance with an optional name identifier.
-This name is used to identify the client with the server. - We create a new
+• We create a new Client instance with an optional name identifier.
+This name is used to identify the client with the server.

-method on the client instance, passing the transport instance to establish the connection.
+• We call the connect method on the client instance, passing the transport instance to establish the connection.

 Setting up LangChain.js MCP adapters

 Now that we have our MCP clients set up, we can use the LangChain.js MCP adapters to integrate MCP tools with LangChain.js.
+The @langchain/mcp-adapters package provides a simple way to load MCP tools and use them with LangChain agents.

-function that wraps the MCP tools and makes them compatible with LangChain.js.
+MCP adapters provides a simple loadMcpTools function that wraps the MCP tools and makes them compatible with LangChain.js.

 The following code snippet demonstrates how to load the MCP tools: